The Visual Arts Center of Richmond engages the community in the creative process through the visual arts.

 We believe there is a creative spirit in all of us that nourishes our humanity and enriches our society.
 We foster a creative culture encouraging people of all backgrounds, ages and skill levels to explore, participate and experiment with the visual arts.

-VisArts provides opportunities for people to express themselves through clay, wood, fiber, painting, photography, printmaking, glass, metal, drawing, writing and the decorative arts.
-We host six exhibitions annually with work by emerging and established artists that focus on innovative materials and processes.
+VisArts provides opportunities for people to express themselves through clay, wood, fiber, painting, photography, digital design, printmaking, glass, metal, drawing, writing and the decorative arts.
+We host five exhibitions annually with work by emerging and established artists that focus on innovative materials and processes.
 VisArts is located in the former Virginia Dairy building, a newly restored, 30,000-square-foot historic facility in the Fan District of Richmond, Virginia.
-Staffing includes 16 full-time and three part-time employees, 110 adjunct instructors and 175 volunteers.
-The annual operating budget is $1.7 million.
+Staffing includes twelve full-time and six part-time employees, 110 adjunct instructors and 250 volunteers.
+The annual operating budget is $1.8 million.

 Affiliate support for the Visual Arts Center of Richmond is provided by investors in the ArtsFund, grants from the Virginia Commission for the Arts, the Arts and Cultural Funding Consortium and the National Endowment for the Arts.